kmalloc8/alexa-skill-kit-sample/README.md

-# AWS SKILL KIT SAMPLE
+# Alexa SKILL KIT SAMPLE
 -------------------

 The smart things are controlled by an ESP8266EX by Alexa via AWS IoT MQTT.